bioinf/Sibelia/C-SIBELIA.md

 write variants to some other file, set the "variant" option":

 	-v <file name> or --variant <file name>

+If you specify the "-o" option, then variant file will be put in that directory.

 Unmapped insertions
 -------------------